arisng/webuxui-demo/demos/scoped-view-transitions/README.md

 ## Features

-- **Scoped Transitions**: Each section (nav, sidebar, content) has its own transition scope.
+- **Scoped Transitions**: Each section (nav, sidebar, content, footer) has its own transition scope with unique animations.
-- **Simultaneous Animations**: Multiple transitions can run at the same time without interfering.
+- **Simultaneous Animations**: Multiple transitions can run at the same time without interfering, showcasing isolation.
-- **CSS-Powered**: Animations are handled via CSS for performance.
+- **Impressive Effects**: Bounce slides, rotations, scaling, and flips for a dynamic demo.
 - **Progressive Enhancement**: Falls back to manual opacity transitions if the API is not supported.

 ## Setup